mabel-dev/opteryx.dev/docs/get-started/guides/postgres-and-opteryx.md

 # Connecting to Postgres using Opteryx

-This short guide will demonstrate how to connect to Postgres using Opteryx using [SQLAlchemy](https://www.sqlalchemy.org/).
+This short guide demonstrates how to connect to Postgres using Opteryx using [SQLAlchemy](https://www.sqlalchemy.org/).

 ## Installation